areebawaqar007/RecipeFinder/README.md

 **📸 Project Flow**
 User enters a search query (default: "pasta")
 API fetches recipes based on query
-Results are displayed using FoodList and FoodItem
+Results are displayed using FoodList and FoodItem components User clicks “View Recipe” button
-User clicks View Recipe
-Detailed recipe is fetched using recipe ID
-Ingredients and instructions are displayed in FoodDetails
+Recipe ID is sent to fetch detailed recipe data Ingredients and instructions are displayed in FoodDetails component

 **🔑 API Setup**